leafo/lapis/docs/input_validation.md

 #### `types.limited_text(max_len, min_len=1)`

-Matches a string that is valid UTF8
+Matches a string that is valid UTF8 and has a length within the specified range of `min_len` to `max_len`, inclusive.

 #### `types.db_id`

+Matches number or string that represents an integer that is suitable for the default 4 byte `serial` type of a PostgreSQL database column.
+The value is transformed to a number.

 #### `types.db_enum(enum)`

+Matches a set of values that is specified by a `db.enum`.
+Transforms the value to the integer value of the enum using `for_db`.

 ## Assert Valid

-> *Note:* This is the legacy validation system
+> This is the legacy validation system.
+Due to shortcomings addressed by the
+> tableshape system described above, it is not recommended to use this system

 The `assert_valid` function is Lapis's legacy validation framework.
 It provides a simple set of validation functions.
 Here's a complete example: